entercloudsuite/aurora/README.md

 **It's time to load the Aurora Dashboard!**

 Get the public IP address of one of your Docker Swarm nodes.
 Open it with your browser, setting the port to **9000**.
 You should see the login page of Aurora, where you can sign in with your Enter Cloud Suite credentials.
-If the browser can't load the login page, check the default Security Group of your Enter Cloud Suite project.
+If the browser can't load the login page, be patient: the docker-engine needs to download the images for all the services before starting them.
+It will only take a few minutes.
-The following ports must be open:
- - 3000 (API Gateway)
- - 9000 (Dashboard)

 ## Current UI Design
 [https://marvelapp.com/1fai4ah/screen/16826137](https://marvelapp.com/1fai4ah/screen/16826137)